vnteamopen/godebouncer/README.md

 ## Cancel

-Allows cancelling the timmer from the last function SendSignal().
+Allows cancelling the timer from the last function SendSignal().
 The scheduled triggered function is cancelled and doesn't invoke.

 ```go
 wait := 10 * time.Second